ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Every problem has a gift for you in its hands.
+> Take heed: you do not find what you do not seek.
 >
-> - Richard Bach
+> - English Proverb
 <!-- END_JOKE_SECTION -->